 Michael Flynn charged in Russia investigation, guilty plea expected

-Former National Security Adviser Michael Flynn has been charged in the special counsel's Russia investigation with making false statements to the FBI and is expected to plead guilty at a hearing Friday morning.
+Former National Security Adviser Michael Flynn has been charged in the special counsel's Russia investigation with making false statements to the FBI -- and told a federal judge Friday he plans to plead guilty.

-Special Counsel Robert Mueller's office released a one-count charging document ahead of the hearing.
+Flynn arrived at federal court in Washington, D.C., for the hearing Friday morning, shortly after Special Counsel Robert Mueller's office released a one-count charging document.

-The false statements charge pertains to Flynn's interactions with the Russian ambassador in late December -- specifically discussions about sanctions and other matters he apparently claimed never happened.
+The false-statements charge pertains to Flynn's interactions with the Russian ambassador in late December -- specifically discussions about sanctions and other matters he apparently claimed never happened.

+Flynn, a retired Army lieutenant general, would be the first Trump ex-White House official to face charges in the probe.

+His tenure at the White House was brief -- he was fired for similar conduct, pertaining to his undisclosed discussions with the Russians -- and Flynn had been under investigation even before the special counsel probe over lobbying work for Turkey and other issues.

+The fact that he's facing just one count prompted immediate speculation Friday that Flynn could be cooperating and offering information to Mueller's team.

+"We simply don't know" whether Flynn is giving "deliverables" to Mueller on other Trump associates, constitutional law professor Jonathan Turley said on Fox News' "America's Newsroom."

-According to the document, those false statements were that:
+According to the charging document, those false statements were that:

 - "On or about Dec 29, 2016, FLYNN did not ask the Government of Russia’s Ambassador to the United States ... to refrain from escalating the situation in response to sanctions that the United States had imposed against Russia that same day; and FLYNN did not recall the Russian Ambassador subsequently telling him that Russia had chosen to moderate its response to those sanctions as a result of his request."